May 2, 2018

-Corie Tanida, Executive Director did a mock press conference at the University of Hawaii’s Journalism Day, for aspiring high school journalists.
-The press conference, which announced that Common Cause Hawaii will once again champion automatic voter registration during the 2017 Hawaii State Legislative Session, was the culminating event for the students, who attended workshops led by local reporters earlier in the day.
-After the press conference, the students then put their newfound skills to use and created news, editorial, and video pieces on the topic.
+Corie Tanida, executive director of Common Cause Hawaii, did a mock press conference at the University of Hawaii’s Journalism Day, for aspiring high school journalists.
+The press conference, which announced that Common Cause Hawaii will once again champion automatic voter registration during the 2017 Hawaii State Legislative Session, was the culminating event of the day for the students, who earlier attended workshops led by local reporters.
+After the press conference, the students put their newfound skills to use and created news, editorial, and video pieces on the topic.

 May 30, 2016

 The last Public House of 2016 was held on Memorial Day, and discussed “Urban Development”.
 The illustrious panel featured Annie Koh, Ph.D. candidate in Urban & Regional Planning at UH Manoa; Andrew Tang, Urban Planner at Honolulu’s Transit Oriented Development Division; and Ryan TamChair of the Ala Moana-Kakaako Neighborhood Board #11.
 Click here for the event recap.